 In Mississippi many offenses, or crimes, committed by juveniles, minors under the age of 18, may be subject to the Mississippi Youth Court.
 However, there are some offenses that will cause the minor to be treated like an adult within the judicial system.
 The Youth court may make a finding that the minor child that committed the offense is a child in need of supervision or a delinquent child.

 A misdemeanor is a crime for which the defendant on conviction can be incarcerated for one year or less and/or fined.
 Examples of misdemeanor crimes include misdemeanor driving under the influence (DUI), drug possession, resisting arrest, public intoxication, and soliciting prostitutes.

-Traffic offenses, other than DUI, including speeding, driving with suspended license, drag racing, reckless driving, can have consequences that are beyond the fine for the ticket, such as higher automobile insurance costs, limit eligibility for certain jobs, and license suspension.
-Consult with an attorney to determine what options are available to limit future consequences of being found guilty for the traffic offense.
+Traffic offenses, other than DUI, including speeding, driving with a suspended license, drag racing, reckless driving, can have consequences beyond the fine for the ticket, such as higher automobile insurance costs, limit eligibility for certain jobs, and license suspension.
+Consult with an attorney to determine what options are available to limit the future consequences of being found guilty for the traffic offense.

-An individual's right to possess a firearm is forfeited as a result of felony conviction, domestic violence conviction, and conviction of other violent crimes.
+An individual's right to possess a firearm is forfeited due to a felony conviction, domestic violence conviction, and conviction of other violent crimes.
 An individual who has a conviction preventing him/her from possessing a firearm may petition the court for a certificate of rehabilitation.
-The court may grant the certificate upon a showing that the individual has been rehabilitated; has led a useful, productive, and law abiding life since the completion of his/her sentence; and he/she is not likely to act in a manner which endangers public safety.
+The court may grant the certificate upon a showing that the individual has been rehabilitated; has led a useful, productive, and law-abiding life since the completion of his/her sentence; and he/she is not likely to act in a manner which endangers public safety.